skbormann/wahlomat-extended-analysis/README.md

 ## Changes
 - Added get_zip_files.py to download all questionnaires
 - Added load_modules.py and deal with elections who have their modules.js file encoded with latin1 instead utf8.
-- Minor changes to the regular expressions used to read the data from the file modules.js to deal with some inconsistencies across elections
+- Minor changes to the regular expressions used to read the data from the file modules.js to deal with some inconsistencies across elections.
+- Created an analysis function in analysis.py to make it to possible to iterate over all elections.
 - Added build_dataframe.py, a WIP file to create one dataframe containing the data from all elections.